 Engineering firm prepared the final design and contract documents for the treatment facility for Well #3.
 The design has been approved by the Orange County Health Department.
-It is expected that construction will commence in 2024 and be completed and brought online in 2025.
+Project was bid and contracts executed.
+Project completion expected August 2025 and brought online in August 2025.
 The Village has received a \$959,752 grant from Congressman Pat Ryan which will pay for a portion of the cost of the project.